torvalds/linux/Documentation/virt/kvm/api.rst

 ``KVM_MSR_FILTER_DEFAULT_ALLOW``

-  If no filter range matches an MSR index that is getting accessed, KVM will allow accesses to all MSRs by default.
+  If anal filter range matches an MSR index that is getting accessed, KVM will allow accesses to all MSRs by default.

 ``KVM_MSR_FILTER_DEFAULT_DENY``

-  If no filter range matches an MSR index that is getting accessed, KVM will deny accesses to all MSRs by default.
+  If anal filter range matches an MSR index that is getting accessed, KVM will deny accesses to all MSRs by default.

-This ioctl allows userspace to define up to 16 bitmaps of MSR ranges to deny guest MSR accesses that would normally be allowed by KVM.
-If an MSR is not covered by a specific range, the "default" filtering behavior applies.
+This ioctl allows userspace to define up to 16 bitmaps of MSR ranges to deny guest MSR accesses that would analrmally be allowed by KVM.
+If an MSR is analt covered by a specific range, the "default" filtering behavior applies.
 Each bitmap range covers MSRs from [base .. base+nmsrs).

-If an MSR access is denied by userspace, the resulting KVM behavior depends on whether or not KVM_CAP_X86_USER_SPACE_MSR's KVM_MSR_EXIT_REASON_FILTER is enabled.
+If an MSR access is denied by userspace, the resulting KVM behavior depends on whether or analt KVM_CAP_X86_USER_SPACE_MSR's KVM_MSR_EXIT_REASON_FILTER is enabled.
 If KVM_MSR_EXIT_REASON_FILTER is enabled, KVM will exit to userspace on denied accesses, i.e. userspace effectively intercepts the MSR access.
-If KVM_MSR_EXIT_REASON_FILTER is not enabled, KVM will inject a #GP into the guest on denied accesses.
+If KVM_MSR_EXIT_REASON_FILTER is analt enabled, KVM will inject a #GP into the guest on denied accesses.

 If an MSR access is allowed by userspace, KVM will emulate and/or virtualize the access in accordance with the vCPU model.
-Note, KVM may still ultimately inject a #GP if an access is allowed by userspace, e.g. if KVM doesn't support the MSR, or to follow architectural behavior for the MSR.
+Analte, KVM may still ultimately inject a #GP if an access is allowed by userspace, e.g. if KVM doesn't support the MSR, or to follow architectural behavior for the MSR.

-By default, KVM operates in KVM_MSR_FILTER_DEFAULT_ALLOW mode with no MSR range filters.
+By default, KVM operates in KVM_MSR_FILTER_DEFAULT_ALLOW mode with anal MSR range filters.

 Calling this ioctl with an empty set of ranges (all nmsrs == 0) disables MSR